doctrine/orm/docs/en/reference/association-mapping.rst

         {
             // ...
             /**
-             * One Product has Many Features.
+             * One product has many features.
+This is the inverse side.
              * @OneToMany(targetEntity="Feature", mappedBy="product")
              */
             private $features;